In Building Services

 We are piloting the new “Being With” Course.
 This is an opportunity for those wishing to explore the Christian faith for the first time, those wishing to be baptised or Confirmed this year and those wanting to explore Christianity within the particular inclusive theology that we share.
-It’s a ten week course, that will take place on zoom online, starting on Monday 28th and Wednesday 30th September.
+It’s a ten week course, that will take place on zoom online, continuing on Monday 12th and Wednesday 14th October.
 As we join the HeartEdge network, and are one of the few churches across the country that have been invited to pilot this course, we’d love you to join the conversation.
 Please email firstname.lastname@example.org to book a place.

 Sunday Services – are you in our virtual congregation?

 Every week our Sunday service is at 9:00am in the building, and 10am for an online specific service and is on our YouTube channel here – and our Facebook page too!
 We’d love to see your photos of you at home getting ready for the service – and now we’re live from the Lady Chapel, we’re hoping to see more of you in our virtual congregation.
 Please do share a photo of yourself for us to add to our wall by email to email@example.com, it’s such an encouragement for us.
 After the service, you’re welcome to join us in zoom for coffee (you will have to brew your own!)